-Doug the Pug Stars in Commercial and Releases Activity Book
+Doug The Pug Stars In Commercial And Releases Activity Book

 The brand, however, makes it very apparent that the Flonase is for humans only and that although Doug is depicted purchasing Flonase and it implies he is using it, dogs are strictly banned from ingesting the product.

-You can see Doug take on the starring role here (commercial via his official Facebook account):
+You can see Doug take on the starring role here (commercial via his official Facebook account).

 Doug the Pug has garnered over 5.6 million fans on his official Facebook page, most of whom were incredibly proud of their favorite pooch for his first commercial and praising him for his acting chops.
 Doug’s owner, Leslie Moiser, did not release a statement on when to catch Doug in the commercial, but it seems like the advertisement may be running right now.

-In addition to living the movie star life as a commercial actor, Doug and his owners have featured him in a brand new colouring and activity book, both for kids and adults.
+In addition to living the movie star life as a commercial actor, Doug and his owners have featured him in a brand new coloring and activity book, both for kids and adults.
 The activity book features Doug in a variety of human situations, just the way he is in many of his photos.
 However, this time a fictional version Doug will be traveling all over the world.

 While Doug has certainly done his fair share of travel, even making his way to the United Kingdom in the fall of 2016, he definitely hasn’t done as much as the coloring book suggests.
 For example, the book features him on gondola in Venice, eating a baguette in front of the Eiffel Tower and scuba diving with some of his fishy friends in Australia.